manulera/ShareYourCloning_backend/readme.md

 ## Settings for vscode :desktop_computer:

-Going to develop in vscode, you can create a folder in the directory of the project called `.vscode`, and create a `settings.json` as below.
+If you are going to develop using vscode, you can create a folder in the directory of the project called `.vscode`, and create a `settings.json` as below.

 You will have to change `path/to/python/environment/bin/` by the location of the bin folder of the virtual environment created by pipenv.
 For that, run `pipenv shell` in the project directory to activate the virtual environment (after you have installed the dependencies), and then run `which python`.
 Once you do that, you will have autocompletion for the python libraries installed for the project and code linting.